Football War

-The Football War (Guerra del fútbol), also known as the Soccer War or the 100 Hour War, was a brief military conflict fought between El Salvador and Honduras in 1969.
-Existing tensions between the two countries coincided with rioting during a 1970 FIFA World Cup qualifier.
+The Football War (guerra del fútbol), also known as the Soccer War or the 100 Hour War, was a brief military conflict fought between El Salvador and Honduras in 1969.
+Existing tensions between the two countries coincided with rioting during a 1970 FIFA World Cup qualifier, hence its nickname.
 The war began on 14 July 1969 when the Salvadoran military launched an attack against Honduras.
-The Organization of American States (OAS) negotiated a cease-fire on the night of 18 July, hence its nickname.
+The Organization of American States (OAS) negotiated a cease-fire on the night of 18 July.
 Salvadoran troops were withdrawn in early August.

 The war, while brief, had major consequences for both countries and was a major factor in starting the Salvadoran Civil War a decade later.